Aaron Wan-Bissaka: West Ham agree £15m deal as Man Utd agree £17.2m fee to sign Noussair Mazraoui from Bayern Munich

 The move will be worth €50m (£42.9m), with an initial €45m (£38.6m) plus €5m (£4.3m) in add-ons.

-The transfer is subject to De Ligt passing a medical, with personal terms not expected to be a problem.
+His medical is expected to take place in the next 24 hours, with personal terms not expected to be a problem.

 The defender would need to be registered by midday on Thursday to be available for Manchester United's opening Premier League match against Fulham on Friday.